 Summer Student Employment Program

-The GNWT supports northern post-secondary students in their pursuit of a higher education by offering a summer work opportunity.
-Under this program students gain valuable work experience to enhance their employment prospects upon graduation.
+The GNWT supports northern post-secondary students in their pursuit of a higher education by offering summer employment opportunities across it’s departments, boards and agencies.
+Under this program, students gain valuable work experience to enhance their employment prospects upon graduation.

 Northern post-secondary school students are hired as casual employees between April 15 and August 15.
-During this period, students are given a higher priority over non-student applicants for casual positions.
+During this time, students are given a higher priority over non-student applicants for casual positions.

 - Is an Indigenous Aboriginal Persons